14 best experience gifts in NYC

 This former high-society hangout offers an undeniably ritzy experience: the red banquettes, gilded friezes of birds, enormous crystal polar bear and grand chandeliers appear as ornate ever.
-Lean into the fancy ambiance with a vodka and caviar tasting.
-You’ll sip a flight of six vodkas while you nibble on buckwheat blinis topped with trout, salmon or whitefish roe.
+Lean into the fancy ambience with a vodka and blini tasting.
+You’ll sip a flight of three vodkas while you nibble on buckwheat blinis topped with trout, salmon or whitefish roe.
 Nostrovia!

 If you someone who's picked up a DSLR this year, give them a set of photography lessons to help make the most of his new toy.
 Start with the three-hour introductory session at the Art of Intuitive Photography, where the expert instructor will cover all the basics—including exposure, white balance and depth of field—and help the class decode all the complicated buttons and modes.

 $150 per person

 There’s a perfect Broadway show for everyone on your Christmas list.
 If your mom loves singing along to Andrew Lloyd Webber musicals, get her tickets to The Phantom of the Opera.
 Your teenage sister who’s obsessed with Tina Fey will flip over the chance to see Mean Girls on Broadway and The Book of Mormon is a guaranteed crowd pleaser, as long as the person you take can handle some politically incorrect jokes.

 You can fly!
 Or at least get the sensation of soaring through the air during a flying trapeze lesson.
 For an hour and a half, your instructor will teach a 10-person class how to latch onto the bar with your legs, release your arms and fly across the field to a catcher.
 If you've ever dreamed of running away to the circus, now's your chance!